 - Placement – more prominence in shops and on menus, more places to buy it in towns and cities

-To secure commitments from industry and government to improve the availability, acceptability (including convenience), affordability, and quality of the vegetable offer in shops, schools, fast food restaurants and beyond, and in turn stimulate increased vegetable consumption among the UK public, particularly children and those on a low income.
+To secure commitments from industry and government to improve the availability, acceptability (including convenience), affordability, and quality of the vegetable offer in shops, schools, restaurants and beyond, and in turn stimulate increased vegetable consumption among the UK public, particularly children and those on a low income.
 These commitments will be made at summits in London (June 7 hosted by the London Produce Show), Wales (July) and Scotland (June 22).

 To read more about the project, click HERE to view the full concept note.